Want to live under a rock on Election Day? You can in this underground rental.

 A spokesperson for Hotels.com told The Washington Post via email that the listing is required to keep the phone, WiFi and TV service available in case of emergencies, "but we are highly encouraging a fully unplugged getaway” considering guests will be truly living under a rock.

-“We’re transforming an age-old idiom into a bookable experience, so individuals can relax, recharge, and recover … because who knows what else 2020 has in store for us,” Josh Belkin, vice president of Hotels.com, said in the news release.
+“We’re transforming an age-old idiom into a bookable experience, so individuals can relax, recharge, and recover … because who knows what else 2020 has in store for us,” Josh Belkin, vice president of Hotels.com, said in the statement.
 “Political fatigue is real regardless of the year or election.”

 Read more: